United States Regiments & Batteries > New Jersey > 29th New Jersey Infantry Regiment

 1862

-September 20 Mustered in for nine months service
+September 20 Mustered in for nine months Federal service

-September 28 Left State for Washington, D.C. and Duty in the Defenses of Washington, D. C. attached to Abercrombie’s Provisional Brigade, Casey’s Division, Defenses of Washington
+September 28 The regiment left the State for Washington, D.C. and Duty in the Defenses of Washington, D. C. attached to Abercrombie’s Provisional Brigade, Casey’s Division, Defenses of Washington

-November Moved to Aquia Creek, Va., and duty there guarding railroad
+November Moved to Aquia Creek, Virginia, and duty there guarding the railroad

 December Attached to Patrick’s Command, Provost Guard, Army of the Potomac